HEIGHT: ~ 152 cm, 5 ft

 Did you see a banded Whooping Crane?
 Click here to report your sighting.

 Two distinct migratory populations summer in northwestern Canada and central Wisconsin and winter along the Gulf Coast of Texas and the southeastern United States, respectively.
-Small, non-migratory populations live in central Florida and coastal Louisiana.
+Non-migratory populations live in coastal Louisiana and central Florida.

 Plant tubers, blue crabs, small mammals, amphibians, reptiles, insects.